 Once you have completed your interview, providing there are no issues to deal with, the Grant should be sent to you in the post.
 If you are unable to be issued with a Grant then the Probate Office will explain why.

-Can a solicitor apply on my behalf?
+Can a solicitor apply for Grant Of Representation on my behalf?

 Yes.
 It is often a good idea to appoint a solicitor to apply for the Grant on your behalf.
-A Probate Solicitor may either charge you on an hourly rate or by a % of the estate for their probate services, so it is important to ascertain which is the best option for you.
+A Probate Solicitor may either charge you on an hourly rate or by a % of the estate for their probate service, so it is important to ascertain which is the best option for you.

 Click here to read 14 Key Reasons To Use A Solicitor for Probate